 Businesses with global supply chains depend heavily on partnerships with local and regional vendors and suppliers to provide products and services to meet customer demands efficiently.
 All these external partners help businesses access markets that would be challenging to establish presence via internal logistics alone.

 From order fulfillment to service quality to operational efficiency, your partners can help you with all this while allowing businesses to control costs and improve ROI.
 You can maximize the value of your business network by building strong relationships with your partners.
 And this foundation should be constructed on impactful partner onboarding.
+B2B partner onboarding is also commonly known as channel partner onboarding or vendor onboarding.

 What is Partner Onboarding?